itsbluejelly/Bash-Programming/README.md

 1. __Branches__: The branches aside from the `main` branch are used to store different parts of the tutorial.
 Each branch contains a specific stage in the process.
 For example, the `lesson_1` branch contains all scripts listed in the 1st lesson, etc. The branch names are in the format `lesson_<number>`, where `<number>` is the lesson number, in lower snake case.

-2. __File/Folder names__: The file or folder names are used to detail what topic was covered in the lesson, for example, `lesson_1` has a script named `start.sh` which details the pilot of the tutorial series.
+2. __File/Folder names__: The file or sub-folder names are used to detail what topic was covered in the lesson, for example, `lesson_1` has a script named `start.sh` which details the pilot of the tutorial series.You can choose to list all script files and folders in the root of the branch or create a folder named `scripts` at the root to store all the script files and folders.
+The latter is recommended for better organization.

 Each branch consists of